priya006/Javaprograms/README.md

 # Javaprograms

-These Programs are written for practice
+These Programs are written for practice with low quality.